katelynmij/matcharestockbot/README.md

-a discord bot that notifies me if the matcha products i like are restocked. if you want to use it, you need your own discord token and client id.
+a discord bot that notifies me if the matcha products i like are restocked.

+bot and postgressql db are hosted on render.